kirbyj/praatsauce/README.md

 ### Included files

-Presently, PraatSauce consists of 7 files:
+Presently, PraatSauce consists of 7 files, found in the `src` directory:

 - `praatSauce.praat`, the master script
 - `pitchTracking.praat`, which measures f0